 Overall this is a very nice and unique hotel.
 Great and friendly staff all the way through with one problem.
 Their valet parking.
 Once you check your car you get a small stub with two QR codes on them to make it easier to get your car.
 One will send a text message to the valet to have your car ready when you go downstairs and the other one is opening a website on your phone’s browser also letting the valet know you want to get your car.
 At least this is the theory.
 It never worked for me.
-I tried both ways multiple times and when I headed downstairs and talked to the valet he told me that he didn’t received any notification on his system.
+I tried both ways multiple times and when I headed downstairs and talked to the valet he told me that he didn’t receive any notification on his system.
 My tip, call ahead and let them know that you will pick your car up.
 As I was always leaving at the same time in the morning, they had my car ready automatically after that.
 Which was great and that’s what I call taking care of your guests.
 Get to know their habits and react based on that.
-Valet parking can be a mess between noon (when everyone checks out) and 4 p.m. (when most people will check in).
+Valet parking can be a mess between noon (when everyone checks out) and 4 p.m. (when most people will check-in).
 One time it took me almost 40 minutes to get my car during that time frame.
 But it’s better to come without a car anyway but I needed it for work.

-This was the only small issue I encountered during the stay and other than that it was really a great time there.
+This was the only small issue I encountered during the stay and other than that it was a really great time there.
 Just wish I had more time to enjoy it.
 I will try to come back here as soon as I can.

 If you have any questions, just drop me a comment.